 And what bothered me the most was that the girl didn’t even apologize.
 Clearly, she was wrong and she didn’t say a word.

 I could’ve come home and remained in a bad mood but I didn’t.
-I came home and made these delicious spring rolls.
+I came home and made these delicious chicken and veggie spring rolls.
 Recently, ZWILLING sent me these cleavers, one for meat and one for vegetables.
 They are amazing and they cut meats and veggies so well!
 I also love that they are wide so you can use the knife to scoop up what you are cutting and slicing!
 If you watch my instagram stories, you saw this beauty in action yesterday!
 I used the vegetable cleaver to slice all of my veggies and the meat cleaver to slice my chicken.

 My guidelines for spring rolls: keep it fresh, colorful, use foods that are in season and have different textures and flavor.